 As the debt is increasingly costly, the firm gives priority to internal funds to finance its project of investment.
 Its budget constraint at time 1 is given by I = V + D, where V is the value of the internal funds available at time 1.
-Without any hedging policy, the value of the internal funds is given by $V = V0\varepsilon$, where V0 is the initial value at time 0 and ε is a hedgeable source of uncertainty, distributed as a Normal with mean 1 and variance $\sigma 2$ and realised at time 1.
+Without any hedging policy, the value of the internal funds is given by $V = V0\epsilon$ , where V0 is the initial value at time 0 and $\epsilon$ is a hedgeable source of uncertainty, distributed as a Normal with mean 1 and variance $\sigma 2$ and realised at time 1.
 The budget constraint of a non-hedging firm is thus given by

-$I = D + V0\varepsilon.$ (1)
+$$I = D + V0\varepsilon. \tag{1}$$

-In the above example of the IO and the TC companies, ε captures the change in the exchange rate for the Euro against the US dollar.
-By trading derivatives at time 0, the firm can modify the distribution of its cash flow across possible values of the shock ε .
-The decision to hedge is modelled under the following simplifying assumptions: (i) the fluctuations of the cash flow, V, are completely hedgeable without costs; (ii) hedging does not alter the expected value of the cash flow; (iii) hedging is linear, i.e. the sensitivity of the cash to the changes of the random variable is constant.
+In the above example of the IO and the TC companies, $\epsilon$ captures the change in the exchange rate for the Euro against the US dollar.
+By trading derivatives at time 0, the firm can modify the distribution of its cash flow across possible values of the shock $\epsilon$ .
+The decision to hedge is modelled under the following simplifying assumptions: (i) the fluctuations of the cash flow, V , are completely hedgeable without costs; (ii) hedging does not alter the expected value of the cash flow; (iii) hedging is linear, i.e. the sensitivity of the cash to the changes of the random variable is constant.

 Assumption (i) is justifiable by arguing that the cost of hedging is virtually null, compared to the opportunity costs of holding hedging substitutes such as liquidity.
 Assumption (ii) is a usual assumption of fair price of state contingent contracts.
 Assumption (iii) means that the usage of derivatives described in this model is limited only to forward and futures contracts, options contracts being ruled out.
 This simplification is justifiable to the extent that the purpose of these models is not to analyse what kinds of hedging instruments are optimal, but rather to what extent the firm should hedge against its risk exposure.
-Internal funds after hedging are given by $V = V0[h + (1 - h)\varepsilon]$, and the budget constraint becomes where the value of h is determined at time 0 as a solution of the maximisation problem.
-In the special case of full hedging, where h = 1, the distribution collapses to the mean, and the value of the existing assets becomes nonstochastic: V = V0.
+Internal funds after hedging are given by $V = V0[h + (1 - h)\epsilon]$ , and the budget constraint becomes

-$I = D + V0[h + (1 - h)\varepsilon], (2)$
+$$I = D + V0[h + (1 - h)\epsilon], (2)$$